International Appalachian Trail

-As of July 2020, there are widely geographically dispersed IAT-branded walking trails in Greenland, Iceland, Norway, Sweden, Denmark, Scotland, Northern Ireland, Ireland, Isle of Man, Wales, England, Spain, Portugal, and Morocco.
+As of July 2025, there are widely geographically dispersed IAT-branded walking trails in Greenland, Iceland, Norway, Sweden, Denmark, Scotland, Northern Ireland, Ireland, Isle of Man, Wales, England, Spain, Portugal, and Morocco.

 History

 The IAT was proposed in 1994 by Richard Anderson, a Maine fisheries biologist, with plans to traverse the portions of the Appalachian Mountains in Maine, New Brunswick, and Quebec that the Appalachian Trail did not cover.
 Following route selection, construction of the trail took place through the late 1990s.

-The first person to thruhike the IAT, as it then existed, was John Brinda from Washington State, in 1997.
+The first person to thru-hike the IAT, as it then existed, was John Brinda from Washington State, in 1997.
 He did this as part of a long-distance hike of what is known as the Eastern Continental Trail starting in Key West, Florida ending at Cap Gaspé in Quebec.
-He was the first person to thruhike the entire Eastern Continental Trail.
+He was the first person to thru-hike the entire Eastern Continental Trail.

-The Newfoundland and Labrador extension to the IAT was proposed in 2003 and is still under construction.
+The Newfoundland and Labrador extension to the IAT was proposed in 2003.
 When completed, it will add an additional 1,200 km of trail.
 The official opening of the first trail section of the IAT Newfoundland was September 23, 2006.

-In 2009, IAT officials met with the British Geological Survey in Scotland to discuss whether to extend the IAT to the Appalachian terrains of Scotland, Ireland, Northern Ireland, and Wales, setting off a series of expansions through Europe and Northern Africa in which existing trails co-branded with the IAT.
+In 2009, IAT officials met with the British Geological Survey to discuss whether to extend the IAT to the Appalachian terrains of Scotland, Ireland, Northern Ireland, and Wales, setting off a series of expansions through Europe and Northern Africa in which existing trails co-branded with the IAT.